weishi10141993/MuJetAnalysis_LimitSetting/README.md

 ```

 ##  Model Independent Limits for Each Year
-1. Make sure background shape root file (ws_*FINAL.root) from each year is updated from low mass background estimation.
-Make sure high mass bkg fitted shape is updated.
+1. Make sure background shape root file (ws_*FINAL.root) from that year (default 2018) is updated from low mass background estimation.
+Make sure high mass background shape is up-to-date.

 2. Create the data card and submission files to run combine toy experiments for each mass point.
-Edit Config.h to set which year (default is 2018, can choose 2016/2018) to run (2020 option will combine data cards for 2016+2018).
+Edit Config.h to set the year (default is 2018, the 2020 option will combine data cards for 2016+2018).
 Also edit Constants.h to update signal and background rates for the year.
 Then do:

    ```
    root -l -b -q  CreateDatacards.C+
    ```

-   Note:The first time you need to use option "bool makeRoot=true", so you will create "CreateROOTfiles.sh", a file that uses makeWorkSpace_H2A4Mu.C to make the RooStat files with S and B needed by CMS official limit calculator. makeWorkSpace_H2A4Mu.C has hardcoded inside the TH2 range, binning and the signal events.
+   Note:The first time you need to use option "bool makeRoot=true", so you will create "CreateROOTfiles.sh", a file that uses makeWorkSpace_H2A4Mu.C to make the RooStat files with signal and background needed by limit calculator. makeWorkSpace_H2A4Mu.C has hardcoded inside the TH2 range, binning and the signal events.
 So for unblinding, add here events you see.

    After running this step, you should be able to see the data cards appear in the folder "Datacards/<year>".
 Also two shell scripts in step 3 and 4 should be there.